A classification of $\mathbb{F}_{p^k}$-braces using bilinear forms: Introduction

 The paper is organized as follows.
-In Section \ref{sec2}, we give the necessary background on brace theory, keeping particular emphasis to the relation between braces, radical rings and regular subgroups of the holomorph.
-In Section \ref{sec3}, starting from a vector space $V$ on $\mathbb{F}_{p^k}$, we define a skew bi-brace of abelian type, we give the properties of the associated radical ring $(V,+,\cdot)$ and we describe the elements of the corresponding elementary abelian regular subgroup of the holomorph of $V$.
-Finally, in Section \ref{sec4}, we show that the isomorphism classes of the nilpotent associative commutative $\mathbb{F}_{p^k}$-algebras $(V,+,\cdot)$ such that $V\cdot V$ has dimension $1$ are completely determined by the equivalence classes of the bilinear forms defined by the products of $V$.
+In Section \ref{sec2}, we give the necessary background on brace theory, keeping particular emphasis to the relation between two-sided braces, radical rings and regular subgroups of the holomorph.
+In Section \ref{sec3}, starting from a vector space $V$ on $\mathbb{F}_{p^k}$, we define a skew bi-brace of abelian type, we give the properties of the associated commutative 3-nilpotent ring $(V,+,\cdot)$ and we describe the elements of the corresponding elementary abelian regular subgroup of the holomorph of $V$.
+Finally, in Section \ref{sec4}, we show that the isomorphism classes of the commutative, $3$-nilpotent $\mathbb{F}_{p^k}$-algebras $(V,+,\cdot)$ such that $V\cdot V$ has dimension $1$ are completely determined by the equivalence classes of the bilinear forms defined by the products of $V$.